Life Scientist: Job Description, Duties, Salary and Outlook

 The particular duties of life scientists may depend on their field of work.
 Nonetheless, there are certain core responsibilities that virtually all life scientists may share, regardless of their area of study.
 Most life scientists may be required to conduct research either in a laboratory or in the field.
 Some scientists may conduct what is called basic research, which is studying a subject for the sake of understanding more about it.
 Others may conduct applied research, which is research for the purpose of developing a product, treatment, or technique for the market.

 Food scientists may work for private corporations, academia or government in researching and developing many aspects of food such as nutritional content and additives.
 Some food scientists may also ensure that government food regulations are enforced.
 Although a bachelor's degree in biology, chemistry, or related subjects may be sufficient, a Doctorate of Philosophy (Ph.D.) may be required for food scientists aspiring to research and/or teach at universities.

 Zoologists may research and study the biological and behavioral foundations of wildlife by methods such as dissecting animal cadavers or collecting biological samples from live animals.
 As with food scientists, a bachelor's degree may be sufficient for certain research positions.
 Nonetheless, a Ph.D. may be required for administrative, academic, and independent research positions.

 Employment Outlook of Life Scientists

 The employment outlook for life scientists in general varies depending on geography, field of practice, and education level, among other factors.
-For example, the BLS forecasts the number of food scientists and technicians to increase by 8% and the number of zoologists and wildlife biologists to increase by 7% between 2010 and 2020.
+For example, the BLS forecasts the number of food scientists and technologists to increase by 11% and the number of zoologists and wildlife biologists to increase by 5% between 2012 and 2022.